isc-projects/stork/doc/usage.rst

 for.
 Note that for strings of 4 characters and more, the filtering takes place automatically.
 For shorter strings, you need to also hit Enter.
 For example, in the above situation you can choose to show only the first (192.0.2.0/24) subnet by searching for *0.2* string.
 You can also search for specific pools.
-For example you can easily filter the subnet with specific pool if you search for part of the pool ranges, e.g. *3.200*.
+For example, you can easily filter the subnet with specific pool if you search for part of the pool ranges, e.g. *3.200*.